frikky/frikkycom/README.md

 # Frikky.com
-This is a personal website built to have simple static hosting with ReactJS.
+This is a personal website built to have simple static hosting with ReactJS and Gatsby.
 If you want the same basic layout, open /src/pages/index.js and change the top part of the App const.

+Built it in like 30 minutes, so it's definetely lackluster

 https://frikky.com